Stefanjafry/OOP-Restaurant-Review-Regressor/README.md

 Restaurant Review Rating Predictor – Regression-Based ML System in Python (No Machine Learning Libraries)

 This project implements a complete machine learning system in pure Python to predict restaurant review ratings using custom-built regression models.
 It is designed around strong Object-Oriented Programming (OOP) principles and a fully modular architecture.
-The entire system is built from scratch using only NumPy — no scikit-learn, no TensorFlow, no PyTorch.
+The entire system is built from scratch using only NumPy.

 The goal is to model both individual user preferences and general review behavior by learning from user-restaurant-review triples.
 The system supports per-user regression models as well as a global model trained across users.